 Cars can range from super compact to luxury sports models depending on what people are willing to rent.
 Each car listed will have specific details outlined by the individual car owners explaining the conditions of rental and also the pick up and drop off instructions.

 To secure the rental, a driver needs to register a profile on the Turo platform and supply a picture of their drivers license.
-Once the car has been reserved arrangements payment is held by Turo until the car exchange has taken place.
-This can happen by a simple meet up and exchange of keys, or use the more sophisticated but very convenient option of unlocking the car remotely (a Turo patented device).
+Once the car has been reserved, much like Airbnb, payment is held by Turo until the car exchange has taken place.
+This can happen by a simple meet up and exchange of keys, or use the more sophisticated, but very convenient, option of unlocking the car remotely (a Turo patented device).

 Pros of Using Turo for Car Rental in the USA